 - Wrap-up - Tailored suggestions on where to go for continued learning and review of key terms in this guide.

 As you work your way through this guide (and other Mixpanel training guides), you will come across green callout boxes such as this.
 We will use these boxes to highlight additional resources to further develop your understanding of Mixpanel.
 These resources often go into much more depth of detail than what is covered in the guides, so we highly recommend that you check them out!

 Mixpanel is a user analytics tool that allows you to track how users interact with your Internet-connected application.
 Data is sent from a user’s device or your server to Mixpanel, where it can be analyzed in real-time to better identify trends and understand user behavior.
 Mixpanel also allows you to use your behavioral analytics data to precisely target users with various types of messages and experiments to help drive maximum engagement and adoption.

-Welcome to Mixpanel
+Introduction to Mixpanel Course

 An event is a meaningful action that a user performs in an application or on a website.

 Events can be a wide range of actions.
 For example, a music service might track a new user signing up for an account or a user playing a song as events.

 It is important to determine which user actions are important to collect and later analyze.
 Those actions should be tracked as events.

 An event property is a detail about an event.